abuhacks/CS2114prj5_72/README.md

 #  CS2114prj5_72

- Means of communication: discord, phone, & in-person.
+ Means of communication: Discord and phone calls

+ We will have weekly meetings over Discord to discuss project deadlines and work on developing the code.

  TEAM PLEDGE: